Towards Overcoming the Undercutting Problem: Game Analysis

-Note that one special case is when there are no transactions left or the bandwidth set has negligible fees and $F_{m_2}=0$.
-The undercutter will try to start the attack because originally there is nothing left on the main chain and $E[R'_u]=0$.
-Since the undercutter does not need to make positive payments to the system, we have $E[R'_u]\leq E[R_u]$.
-One small detail is that the attacker needs to craft the block it generates to avoid being undercut again.
-A conservative mindset simply cuts the current chain head into two subsets with equal fees because assuming a potential 50\% undercutter, the "limited" bandwidth set threshold is 1.
+One extreme case is when there are no transactions left or the bandwidth set has negligible fees and $F^0_2=0$.
+The rational miner will fork because originally there is nothing left on $C_0$ and $E[R_{\overline{u}}]=0$.
+One detail is that the attacker needs to craft the first block (determine $a$) it generates to avoid being undercut again.
+Suppose when $\gamma < T$ ($T= \frac{\beta_u}{1-\beta_u}$ in our current context), a potential undercutter initiates the attack.
+Then by choosing $a$ in such a way that $\frac{1+\gamma-a}{a}\geq T'$ ($T'= \frac{\beta_{u_2}}{1-\beta_{u_2}}$ in the current context), the undercutter can avoid being undercut again.
+Note that here when an undercutter decides $a$, it is picturing a potential undercutter $\beta_{u_2}$ other than itself.
+We will revisit the choice of $a$ after complete the discussion for $\gamma > \frac{\beta_u}{1-\beta_u}$ case.

-With probability $\beta_U$, the game is started.
-We solve for the shifting mining power proportion $x$ to maximize the expected returns for the rational miners and update the shifting with $\delta=x\beta_R$.
-However, the attacker initiates undercutting regardless of expected shifting when there are only limited transaction fees unclaimed in the mempool bandwidth set.
-Therefore, we do not try to solve $x$ for now.

-Since in this scenario, there are "limited" fees to start with, there will be undercutting after undercutting until there is "sufficient" bandwidth set again in the mempool.
-To avoid being undercut again, a rational miner or an undercutter can flatten the fees inside blocks they create by making the fee total close to what's inside the subsequent bandwidth sets.
-Inside the scope of the "limited" mempool condition, this "closeness" depends on $\frac{\beta_U}{1-\beta_U}$.
-By making the ratio of fees in the block a miner creates and fees in the bandwidth set greater than it, the miner can expect the block not to be undercut effortlessly.
-Note that here the miner has to estimate the mining power of a potential undercutter.
-We give a safer bound later.

-In conclusion, for $D=1$, when the attacker is stronger ($\beta_U$ is larger), the requirements on the mempool bandwidth set fee total ($< \frac{\beta_U}{1-\beta_U}$) for undercutting to be profitable regardless of rational miners' actions is looser.
-For $\beta_U$ approximating 0.5, the limit is close to 1, which occurs with high frequency.
-For $\beta_U=0.2$, the upper bound is 0.25, where the current bandwidth set is 1/4 of the fees inside the main chain head.
-When this condition is met for an attacker, undercutting is always preferred.
+In conclusion, for $D=1$, when the attacker is stronger ($\beta_u$ is larger), the requirements on the mempool bandwidth set fee total for undercutting to be profitable regardless of rational miners' actions is looser.
+When $\beta_u$ approximates 0.5, the threshold ratio approaches 1, which occurs with high frequency.
+For $\beta_u=0.2$, the upper bound is 0.25, where the current bandwidth set is 1/4 of the fees inside the chain head of $C_0$.